Pastoral support at Offmore.

 - To encourage children to show respect and understanding of those whose culture, beliefs or lifestyle may be different from their own.

 - To ensure there is good communication between school, parents/carers and external agencies where appropriate.

 - To encourage children to take responsibility for their own actions

 - To support children to develop an understanding of themselves as individuals, as well as developing a respect and understanding of other people and their needs.

 - To help children gain an understanding of the world in which they live and support them in preparing for the next stages of their lives.

-Leah works in school on a Monday, Tuesday and Wednesday, and has her own private space where parents / families can come and discuss anything they are concerned about in relation to their child.
+Leah works in school on a Monday to Thursday and has her own private space where parents / families can come and discuss anything they are concerned about in relation to their child.
 Younger siblings who are not at school are always welcome to come along to.

 Please do continue to discuss any concerns you have with your child’s class teacher.
 They may suggest that you come and discuss any problems with me if they feel this might be helpful.